bjan816/ThinkSpatial/database/database-design.md

 - turn:int
     - the number of turns taken.
     - increases incrementally.
+- date:dttm
+    - database creates this value, based on the entry of the data to the table.
+    - private, cannot be accessed outside of the table.
+    - used to avoid duplicates, and track progress more accurately.
+- playerID:int (Foreign Key)
+    - cannot be changed by the table, used to maintain one-to-many relationship.

 The game already has functions to collect the information above, the database just needs to store them.